Photo Gallery | Building Envelope Solutions Team

 Connectivity at critical transitions is key to long-term performance of the building envelope.
-Air movement into the building through the wall assembly at gaps in transitions, terminations or penetrations carries moisture vapor, which can lead to deterioration of structural components and the opportunity for mold and mildew.
 It is estimated that as much as 90% of all water intrusion problems may occur within the 1% of the total building exterior surface that contains the terminations and transition detailing: window-to-wall tie-ins, roof-to-wall tie-ins, foundation-to-wall tie-ins, penetrations and corners.

-Testing of these connection points between air/vapor building protection systems is a key focus of our Sustainable Building Solutions Test Facility as well as other building and design challenges facing the sustainability and performance of our built environment.
+Testing of these connection points between air/vapor building protection systems is a key focus of our Test Facility as well as other building and design challenges facing the sustainability and performance of our built environment.
 Integrated design is critical to the success of the high-performance building.

 Check back regularly for our newest testing and documentation.

 Did You Know?The U.S. Department of Energy estimates that 40% of the energy consumed to heat or cool a building is due to air leakage.
 The integrity of the building enclosure - its compatibility and continuity throughout - is critical to: